 Scroll for how to save $25!

-Since stay-at-home orders began, yoga students everywhere are rolling out their mats at home.
+Since back when the first stay-at-home orders began, yoga students everywhere have been rolling out their mats at home.

 Doing yoga is a lifestyle choice that’s more important than ever to make!
 A regular yoga practice has been found to help strengthen your immune response, manage chronic pain, and both prevent and heal physical injuries by keeping your joints healthy and muscles strong.
 Yoga also helps improve many mental health issues including depression and anxiety.